daniswastaken/my/README.md

 ## Information 📌
-This is me Danis, nice to meet you!
-And welcome to my portfolio website repository.
+Hello there, I'm Danis.
+Nice to meet you!
+Welcome to  my portfolio website repository.